The FAANGs of Europe: U.S. tariffs won't harm appeal of French luxury firms

 “For me, these tariffs are manageable”, said Claudia Panseri, an equity strategist at UBS Global Wealth Management.

-“When I look into the total amount of sales generated by luxury goods in French I think the impact will be small”.
+“When I look into the total amount of sales generated by luxury goods in France I think the impact will be small”.

 LVMH’s rival Kering, owner of Gucci and Yves Saint Laurent, has a smaller market capitalization of 68 billion euros, but that still makes it bigger than Paris-based BNP Paribas, which is the euro zone’s biggest bank.